Friday, January 7, 2022

 SNOOK (Centropomus Undecimalis)

-"Trout don't interest me much anymore," Bud explained.
+"Trout don't interest me anymore," Bud explained.
 "I've taken up fishing in Florida instead.
 Every January I fly down there and rent a canoe and head off into the swamp for a week of fishing and camping.
 It's the most fun I've ever had."

 "Good Lord, man!"
 I blurted.
 "Swamps are dangerous places!
 What about mosquitoes?
 Snakes?
 Alligators?"